JetBrains/kotlin-web-site/pages/docs/reference/inline-functions.md

 To eliminate the risk of such incompatibility being introduced by a change in **non**-public API of a module, the public API inline functions are not allowed to use non-public-API declarations, i.e. `private` and `internal` declarations and their parts, in their bodies.

 An `internal` declaration can be annotated with `@PublishedApi`, which allows its use in public API inline functions.
-When an `internal` inline function is marked as `@PublishedApi`, its body is checked too, as if it were public.
+When an `internal` inline function is marked as `@PublishedApi`, its body is checked too, as if it was public.